Course overviewBiomedical Engineering BEng (Hons) course overview

 Teaching and assessment

 This course is highly interdisciplinary.
-Students learn from academics of the School of Mathematics, Computer Science & Engineering and the School of Health Sciences, hospital consultants and experts from the medical industry.
+Students learn from academics of the School of Science and Technology and the School of Health and Psychological Sciences, hospital consultants and experts from the medical industry.

 Information is delivered in lectures, seminars, tutorials and laboratory classes.
 Learning involves a combination of theoretical, experimental and computational study.